 Kaitlyn Campbell (She/Her/They/Them), PhD Candidate

 Kaitlyn is studying the impacts of tile drain contaminants on native amphibian species, with an emphasis on the interaction between neonicotinoids, selenium, and the brain.
-She is currently funded off of an NSF grant examining sustainable issues along the Missouri River.
-She is in the process of building a predictive machine learning model for shifts in amphibian distributions in the upper Midwest basin.
+They are currently funded off of an NSF grant examining sustainable issues along the Missouri River.
+They are also in the process of building a predictive machine learning model for shifts in amphibian distributions in the upper Midwest basin.
 Kaitlyn is currently funded through the Neuroscience, Nanotechnology and Networks (USD-N3) Program to further examine the impacts of agricultural contaminants on the brain using an amphibian model.